Help save multi-generational family farms.

 of productive private farmland are at risk.

-This isn't about a few farms.
-More than 100 landowners and 12,600 acres of productive private farmland in Roseau County are at risk—threatened by projects that independent hydrology reviews show could cause permanent flooding.
+This isn't about just one farm.
+More than 100 landowners and 12,600 acres of productive private farmland in Roseau County are at risk—threatened by projects that three independent hydrology reviews show will cause permanent flooding.

 This is working farmland.
-It has fed families for generations, paid taxes to the state for decades, and supported fifth and sixth generation farmers who intend to keep farming it.
-It's privately owned land, and landowners are unified: they do not want this.
+It's fed families for generations and paid taxes to the state for decades—and we intend to keep farming it.

-As landowners and taxpayers, we've been fighting these projects for years.
-Despite our willingness to work with the RRWD to come to an alternative, and our decades of experience farming our land, the Board has failed to address our concerns or provide sufficient information to us.
-In fact, the Board radically altered and approved a new operating plan the same day it was presented, a plan developed without consultation of landowners.
-The Board also continues to apply for permits, when affected property owners in the project footprint do not support it.
+As landowners and taxpayers, we've been fighting these projects for well over a decade.
+Despite our willingness to work with the RRWD, and our decades of experience farming our land, the Board has failed to address our concerns or provide sufficient information to us.

 Sign up to receive updates from the Coalition and information on how you can help!